kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 ### Putting everything together

+A crucial thing about this project is regarding the 12V solenoid that I am using.
+In order to safely power this from a Raspberry Pi, we can utilize the TIP120 transistor along with a 1N4001 diode.
+You could of course also use a relay for this purpose as an alternative.
+Other than this, it's mainly just about setting up jumper cables to the various hardware as well as into the GND and GPIO pins of your choice on the Raspberry Pi.

-One key ingredient for me to put everything together was reading up on the product datasheet and documentation for the various devices to better understand how I would wire everything up.
+A key ingredient for me to put everything together both in terms of hardware and software was to study the product datasheet and documentation for the various devices to better understand how I would wire everything up.
 As that would let you know on what kind of resistors to use and what not.
-There you can also apply Ohm's law to better figure out how voltage, current, and resistance relate when wiring up the hardware.
+Ohm's law also comes in handy to better figure out how voltage, current, and resistance relate when wiring up the hardware.
-Furthermore, reading up on the documentation also lets you know how you can communicate with the devices programatically through your application.

-One example is my LCD screen which was a newer version that had some extra features, including support for red, green and blue, while the I2C interface did not.
+Furthermore, reading up on the products documentation lets you know how you can communicate with the devices programatically through your application.
+One example of this is my LCD screen which was a newer version that had some extra features, including support for red, green and blue, while the I2C interface did not.
 However, once I read through the product documentation for the screen, I got an idea of how I could utilize the I2C interface to still get the colors that I wanted by wiring it up slightly differently and by not letting the I2C dictate the color in which case I would only have had red color.

 You may also refer to my fritzing schematic below for more details on how to put everything together.